 The best source for literary translation events in the NYC area is Susan Bernofsky’s blog, Translationista.

 “Translators, Rates, Money, and Unions”: Translation Committee cochair Alex Zucker, on the Three Percent podcast, talks about the business of literary translation.

 News and Updates

-This spring the PEN America Translation Committee and the Bridge Series co-presented a series of four panel discussions on The Business of Literary Translation.
+In spring 2016, the PEN America Translation Committee and the Bridge Series co-presented a series of four panel discussions on The Business of Literary Translation.
 The fourth and final part, on Bookselling, was held May 17 at the Center for Fiction.
 You can view videos of the previous panels on the Center for Fiction’s YouTube channel.